List of municipal corporations in India

 Under the Seventy-fourth Amendment of the Constitution of India, local governments of cities with a population of 100,000 and above are known as municipal corporations.

 This is a list of municipal corporations in every state or union territory based on the 2011 Census of India.

 Note: The list includes the city municipal limits, but not urban agglomeration or municipalities.

-There are total 269 municipal corporation are listed here.
+A total of 279 municipal corporations are listed here.

-See for a large sortable table combining all the data.